 1 If the government has imposed additional public health requirements, can the landlord compel the tenant to comply with these?
 Yes Regardless of the position under the lease, and whether or not it includes a provision requiring the tenant to comply with all legal obligations or statutory requirements, the Government is strictly enforcing the closure of all shopping malls and the imposition of a country-wide curfew that requires all shops regardless of their location to close by 3pm each day.
 2 If compliance with public health requirements falls to the landlord, who pays for items such as an enhanced cleaning regime, additional cleaning of common areas, any deep cleaning, provision of additional refuse removal, for example?
 Service charges are often levied as a fixed percentage of rent and accordingly, additional costs arising from deep cleaning and similar health measures will need to be absorbed by the landlord.
 Where service charges are based on an annual budget and a pass through mechanism, events like this will be unbudgeted and again landlords will have difficulty recovering the additional costs incurred unless specific provisions for the same was provided for in the lease.
 3 If the tenant cannot use its property, does it have to continue paying rent?
 No, the tenant will not have to continue to pay.
 4 Is it common for leases to contain a tenant's keep-open covenant?
-If so, might a governmental quarantine or shutdown put the tenant in breach?
-How would a landlord enforce the covenant?
-Yes However, only in retail leases.
+Yes However only in retail leases.
 A government quarantine or shutdown amounts to an event of force majeure and will excuse the tenant from compliance with this obligation.